sourcegraph/about/blogposts/2020/announcing-sourcegraph-3.17.md

 ### 35% faster than in 3.16, 50% faster than in 3.15

 Precise code intelligence queries are now faster.
-The following chart shows the relative performance of our [integration test suite](https://github.com/sourcegraph/sourcegraph/tree/5f51043ad2130a1acdcfca8b969f907cd03a220d/internal/cmd/precise-code-intel-test) over Sourcegraph 3.15 (around 50% faster in 3.17), Sourcegraph 3.16 (around 35% faster in 3.17), and the newly released Sourcegraph 3.17 instances.
+The following chart shows the decrease in query latency while running our [integration test suite](https://github.com/sourcegraph/sourcegraph/tree/5f51043ad2130a1acdcfca8b969f907cd03a220d/internal/cmd/precise-code-intel-test) compared to the previous two Sourcegraph releases.
+Sourcegraph 3.17 is 50% faster than in Sourcegraph 3.15, and 35% faster than in Sourcegraph 3.16.

 <div class="text-center benchmark-results">
   <img src="https://storage.googleapis.com/sourcegraph-assets/lsif-query-latency-317.png" width="70%">